Soniq7/Movies-Browser-React/README.md

 This is Movies Browser, OUR first project as a group.
 Our application allows users to easily browse through a huge database of movies and actors, which is retrieved from an API.

-**_NOTE:_** Project has been copied into my private GitHub repository with some individual styled-components changes!
-Private and group project demo links below.
+**_NOTE:_** Project has been copied from group repo https://github.com/MarcelUrbanczyk/Movies-Browser into my private GitHub repository with some individual styled-components changes!
+Private and group project demo links also below.

 ## Demo